Police: Oregon kidnap suspect killed 2 men before cornered

 Foster was seen walking a dog Tuesday in Grants Pass, according to police.

 He had been the subject of a manhunt after a woman was found unconscious, bound and near death in a house in Grants Pass on Jan.
-24. On Wednesday, she remained hospitalized in critical condition.
+24. Authorities say Foster tortured the woman, who remained hospitalized in critical condition on Wednesday.

+Foster narrowly eluded a raid last Thursday in the unincorporated community of Wolf Creek, and police warned the public the next day that he was using dating apps to find people who could help him avoid authorities or to find new victims.

 In 2019, before moving to Oregon, Foster held his then-girlfriend captive inside her Las Vegas apartment for two weeks.
 He reached a deal with Clark County prosecutors in August 2021 that allowed him to plead guilty to one felony count of battery and a misdemeanor count of battery constituting domestic violence.